maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 - the fact that there is a featuring or not
 - the name of the main artist

-This model is a naive benchmark, and will rely on a simple decision tree.
+This model is a naive benchmark and will rely on a simple decision tree.

 ```python
 from sklearn.model_selection import train_test_split